We believe in endless possibilities.

 Supported Independent Living (SIL)

-Developed for those individuals who are Deaf, hard of hearing, non-verbal or deafblind and able to live semi-independently in the community with minimal support.
+Developed for people who are Deaf, hard of hearing and non-verbal with a developmental disability or who are deafblind and live semi-independently with minimal support.

 Long Term Care

-Provides communication support services to persons who are Deaf, hard of hearing, non-verbal or deafblind living in Long Term Care or other health care settings, to ensure people continue to have access to supports in their language or preferred mode of communication.
+Provides communication support services to persons who are deafblind or people who are Deaf, hard-of-hearing and non-verbal with a developmental disability living in LTC or other health care settings.
+This ensures people continue to have access to supports in their language or preferred mode of communication.